 Obviously, it’s better to get it right from the start, which is why we can also install a boiler or manage the procurement process of the right system or fuel for the task, acting as your agent.
 You can read about these services elsewhere on our website.

 Our individual and collective reputations are important to us, as is that of the industry as a whole.
-Our team have been working to support the wood energy standards agenda for a decade, and have worked on review and troubleshooting projects for clients as diverse as the Forestry Commission and municipal swimming pools.
-Our latest commissions include resolving issues with PFI school boiler projects, and rectifying multiple faults with health sector projects as a precursor to securing RHI accreditation.
+Our team have been working to support the biomass standards agenda for almost two decades, and have worked on review and troubleshooting projects for clients as diverse as the NHS and traditional estates.
+Some recent commissions include carrying out a £350,000 refurbishment of a 91 building district heating scheme for a social housing provider, and rectifying multiple faults with health sector projects as a precursor to securing RHI accreditation.

 Replacing boilers can also allow applications to RHI to be made, changing the whole economic balance of biomass as a heating system.
 It may make financial sense to replace and then take advantage of the incentives available.